BzGEO/Geo_AI_compendium/Updates.md

 3. If the following is considered a suitable alternative to *AutoCAD*, is there something similar for GIS?
 [This free CAD software runs in your browser and puts expensive programs to shame](https://www.makeuseof.com/free-cad-software-in-browser-expensive-programs-shame/) (*source: MakeUseOf, 2026*)
 4. Google indicated that it will host two 2026 ***Geo for Good*** Summits, one in California and the other in a location TBD.
 Information on the first Summit can be found at: https://earthoutreachonair.withgoogle.com/events/geoforgood26-map.
 5. The book [AI for Good.
 How Real People Are Using Artificial Intelligence to Fix Things That Matter](https://www.simonandschuster.com/books/AI-for-Good/Josh-Tyrangiel/9781668082508) by Josh Tyrangiel was released today.
 It is available via Amazon (print / Kindle / audiobook).
+6. On the impacts of over-dependence on AI-based coding: [Software Engineers Say They’re Losing the Ability to Code Now That AI Does It for Them](https://futurism.com/artificial-intelligence/engineers-losing-coding-ability-ai) (*source: Futurism, 2026*).

 ## Updates: 11.05.2026
 1. On Git in general: [Why developers are ditching GitHub for this nonprofit alternative](https://www.howtogeek.com/this-open-source-github-alternative-is-gaining-serious-momentum-and-its-refreshingly-simple/) (*source: HowToGeek, 2026*).